 Robert Downey Jr. is unwatchable in this CG-heavy reimagining that quickly comes to feel like mild torture

-Plagued with production problems and the victim of numerous reshoots, here is a film that has no idea of what it wants to be, or how, resorting instead to half-arsed regurgitations of blockbusters that are no longer in vogue.
+Plagued with production problems and a victim of numerous reshoots, here is a film that has no idea of what it wants to be, or how, resorting instead to half-arsed regurgitations of blockbusters that are no longer in vogue.
 Dolittle, which stars Robert Downey Jr. in what feels like a major career fumble, runs at a mere 90 minutes without credits, but the incoherent hokum that makes up most of its runtime means this dated excuse for an adventure drags on and on ad infinitum.
 As badly-animated animals spew out one-liners that feel transposed from cringey ’90s comedies, you’re eventually left with no choice but to zone out completely.
 Call it an act of self-preservation.

 Most surprising is that this mess comes from Stephen Gaghan, the usually thoughtful director of films like Traffic and Syriana, whose sensibility feels connected to the material in approximately zero ways.
-How he came to helm this project is basically mind-boggling: this is one of those anonymous blockbusters where it is impossible to tell who was behind the camera at any given moment, like something a sentient movie studio took up the task of directing by itself.
+How he came to helm this project is basically mind-boggling: this is one of those anonymous blockbusters where it is impossible to tell who was behind the camera at any given moment, like something a sentient movie studio took up the task of directing itself.

 The somewhat appealing concept of a doctor who can talk to animals has been wildly overcooked and reconfigured here as an epic, globe-spanning fantasy-adventure.
 Dr. John Dolittle (Robert Downey Jr.), unkempt and slightly mad, is living a quiet existence in a remote animal sanctuary after the unfortunate passing of his wife.
 Hassled by a young man-cum-wannabe apprentice named Stubbins (Harry Collett in an abysmally amateurish performance), Dolittle is quickly summoned to Buckingham Palace where he finds Queen Victoria (Jessie Buckley) is on death’s door.
 The only thing that can save her, Dolittle explains, is the fruit from something called the “Eden Tree.”
 It is mumbo jumbo of the highest order.